 Climbing to the top of Gokyo Ri (4150m) is a must.
 It will take you a few hours and you will find your breathing is laboured but the views from the top make it all worth while, it is spectacular with Everest, Lhotse, Makalu and Cho Oyu in clear view amongst many other snow capped peaks, it is breathtaking particularly if you make it for sunrise.
 After breakfast back at your lodge you will begin your descent to Machhermo, followed by Phorse Thanga and accending to Mong La.

-You will be on an early flight back this morning, on arrival in Kathmandu you will be met and taken to your hotel.
+You will be on an early flight back this morning and drive from Ramechhap airport to Kathmandu and taken to your hotel.
 This evening you will also have a farewell dinner and share your experience.
 We will collect you from your hotel and take you to one of the many bustling and fun restaurants of Kathmandu.

 Enjoy a day exploring some of the quieter streets of Kathmandu and stocking up on souvenirs and presents for friends and family.